 Our testing methodology involved converting 800 video clips of varying lengths (1-10 seconds), resolutions (360p to 4K), and content types (screen recordings, live action, animation) across Chrome 134, Firefox 128, Safari 17.4, and Edge 122.
 Here are the key findings from our original research:

-• Quality: The gif.js quality parameter controls the color quantization algorithm.
+• The gif.js quality parameter controls the color quantization algorithm.
 Quality 1 (best) samples every pixel during palette generation, while quality 20 (fastest) samples every 20th pixel.
 For most content, quality 10 (medium) is indistinguishable from quality 1 at a fraction of the processing time.

-• Browser Performance: Chrome 134 was the fastest encoder in our testing, followed closely by Edge.
+• Chrome 134 was the fastest encoder in our testing, followed closely by Edge.
 Firefox was approximately 15% slower due to differences in Canvas performance.
 Safari worked correctly but was 20-25% slower on equivalent hardware.

 Our PageSpeed analysis confirms that the tool loads in under 1.2 seconds on a 4G connection.
 The gif.js library is only 16KB gzipped, and the worker script loads on-demand when conversion starts.

-Optimizing GIF File Size
+improving GIF File Size

 • Lower Frame Rate: 10fps provides smooth-looking animation for most content.
 Going from 20fps to 10fps halves the number of frames and roughly halves file size.
 You shouldn't use 20fps unless the source material really needs it.